-Some Keenetic models (KN-1810, KN-1010 and others) allow using a fibre-optic cable, via the SFP Gigabit Ethernet module instead of the copper-based Ethernet connection for WAN link.
+Keenetic Giant (KN-2610), Titan (KN-1810), Hero (KN-1010) allow using a fibre-optic cable via the SFP Gigabit Ethernet module instead of the copper-based Ethernet connection for WAN link.

-Nowadays, many telecom operators and Internet service providers use Active Ethernet technology to connect remote offices and private homes via an optical line.
-The effective length of the optical communication line is limited only by the type of an SFP module used (and could reach up to 80 km) while using a copper Ethernet cable the connection can be made only up to a maximum of 100 m away.
+Many telecom operators and Internet service providers use Active Ethernet technology to connect remote offices and private homes via an optical line.
+The effective length of the optical communication line is limited only by the type of SFP module used (and could reach up to 80 km); while using a copper Ethernet cable, the connection can be made only up to a maximum of 100 m away.

-Main factors that make it expedient to use an optical link instead of a copper one are protection against information interception, stability to radio and electromagnetic radiation, mutual interference, and a possibility to receive gigabit speeds practically at any distance.
+The main factors that make it expedient to use an optical link instead of a copper one are protection against information interception, stability to radio and electromagnetic radiation, mutual interference, and the possibility to receive gigabit speeds practically at any distance.
 Fibre-optic cables can be laid close to industrial equipment without any fears.
 Examples: wireless-uncovered basement, industrial workshop, cottage village, indoor payment terminal, small office or a classroom in a remote building.

-KN-1810 and KN-1010 models are featuring a combined Gigabit Ethernet RJ-45/SFP receptacle for WAN port.
-You can either use the RJ-45 port for Ethernet cable connection, or the SFP port for an uplink connection via the SFP module.
+Keenetic Giant (KN-2610), Titan (KN-1810), Hero (KN-1010) models feature a combined Gigabit Ethernet RJ-45/SFP connector for the WAN port.
+You can either use the RJ-45 port for an Ethernet cable connection or the SFP port for an uplink connection via an SFP module.

 The SFP module (sometimes referred to as an SFP transceiver) is purchased separately.
 Check with your ISP which SFP modules they recommend for best compatibility with their equipment.

-In the SFP modules compatibility list, we keep an updated inventory of the SFP transceiver models that were successfully tested in our laboratory or confirmed to work by the end-users.
+In the SFP modules compatibility list, we keep an updated inventory of the SFP transceiver models successfully tested in our laboratory or confirmed to work by the end-users.

 Plug the SFP module into the router's SFP port for fibre optic connectivity.
 No additional settings need to be made.